ErpNetDocs/tech/advanced/document-amounts/usage.md

 Additional amounts may also be used to report external activities for the enterprise company.

-For example, if a salesman in a company receives commissions or other additions to their salaries equal to a percent of the turnover they achieve, then the commision may be entered as an additional amount in the Sales Order, which is a percent of the [amount to pay](https://docs.erp.net/tech/modules/crm/sales/sales-concepts/amount-to-pay.html).
+For example, if a salesman in a company receives commissions or other additions to their salaries equal to a percent of the turnover they achieve, then the commision may be entered as an additional amount in the sales order, which is a percent of the [amount to pay](https://docs.erp.net/tech/modules/crm/sales/sales-concepts/amount-to-pay.html).